George Darling (politician): Career

 After Cambridge Darling chose to enter journalism, before becoming the head of research and information at the Co-operative Wholesale Society from 1930 to 1937.
 He then joined the Reynolds News until 1942 before becoming industrial correspondent for the BBC reporting team from 1942 to 1949.
 He wrote several books on the co-operative movement.
 Darling contested Macclesfield without success in 1935.

 He was elected for Hillsborough in 1950, succeeding A. V. Alexander, then the best known Co-operative MP.
 Darling was a party spokesman in opposition on Board of Trade subjects and consumer protection.
 Following Labour's 1964 election victory, Darling became Minister of State at the Board of Trade, stepping down in 1968.
 He was President of the Institute of Trading Standards Administration (today the Trading Standards Institute) and secured legislation regulating car insurance and the descriptions of consumer goods.
 He was appointed a Privy Counsellor in 1966.

 Darling retired from the House of Commons at the February 1974 general election.
-On 3 July of the same year, he was created a life peer as Baron Darling of Hillsborough, of Crewe in the County of Cheshire.
+On 3 July of the same year, he was created a life peer as Baron Darling of Hillsborough, of Crewe in Cheshire.

 Darling was a member of the Council of the National Fund for Polio Research.